Oracle — full event log

 sustainability_report p.43

-99.4% of all processed hardware recycled or reused.
-7.5 million pounds of retired customer hardware assets collected for recycling or reuse in FY24.
+Oracle offers take-back programs for all hardware customers to prevent e-waste.
+99.4% of all processed hardware is recycled or reused, with 7.5 million pounds of retired customer hardware collected.
 100% of technology recycling partners are ISO 14001 certified.
-Oracle's Design for the Environment program assesses energy efficiency, dematerialization, serviceability, and recyclability at the hardware design stage.
-Used laptops are redeployed internally or recycled via third-party vendor.
+Oracle harvests spare parts and remanufactures equipment to extend product lifespan.
+The Design for the Environment program assesses energy efficiency, dematerialization, serviceability, and recyclability.

 sustainability_report p.39